judsonlmoore/friendsofkyrgyzstan.org/connect-with-others.md

 title:			Connect with others
 ---

+A major goal of Friends of Kyrgyzstan is to connect people who share a love for Kyrgyzstan.
+On this page you will find links to other groups and resources about Kyrgyzstan.
+If you would like to have something added to this group, please [contact us]({{ site.url }}/contact/).

 ## Kyrgzystan Facebook Pages
 1. [Kyrgyzstan RPCVs - where are they now...
 (Private group – very active)](https://www.facebook.com/groups/2757435539/)
 2. [Kyrgyzstan (Private Group has been inactive since 2016)](https://www.facebook.com/groups/518080891657172/)